-- 1. All those activities listed in Part III as Non-Reporting and Reporting Activities, where the Corps determines those activities will result in no more than minimal adverse environmental effects to the aquatic environment individually or cumulatively.
-Authorized activities must comply with all terms and conditions of PASPGP-7, including terms and conditions specific to each listed category of activity. - 2.
-All activities authorized under PASPGP-6 where the verification did not expire prior to June 30, 2026, are eligible for re-authorization by the PASPGP-7 provided all terms, conditions, limits, and best management practices identified and required by PASPGP-7 are met.
-This includes compliance with all special conditions attached to the original PASPGP-6 verification. - 3.
-Unauthorized activities may receive After-The-Fact (ATF) authorization under PASPGP-7, as appropriate.
-Any application for ATF authorization will follow the applicable Non-

-Reporting or Reporting review process.

-4. For projects where permittee responsible compensatory mitigation is required, and the combined impacts of the project and the compensatory mitigation exceed the PASPGP-6PASPGP-7 eligibility thresholds the impacts associated with the compensatory mitigation may be authorized through use of Nationwide Permit (NWP) 27 by the Corps provided the proposed compensatory mitigation meets the terms and conditions of NWP 27, and the remaining work may be authorized by PASPGP-6PASPGP -7PASPGP-7 provided the work meets the other PASPGP-6PASPGP -7PASPGP-7 eligibility criteria.
-For applications proposing compensatory mitigation through use of a Mitigation Bank or In-lieu Fee Program, impacts associated with construction of the Mitigation Bank or In-lieu Fee site are not included when calculating the PASPGP-6 PASPGP -7 PASPGP-7 eligibility threshold.
+- 1. All those activities listed in Part III. as Non-Reporting and Reporting Activities, where the Corps determines those activities will result in no more than minimal adverse environmental effects to the aquatic environment individually or cumulatively.
+Authorized activities must be in compliance with all terms and conditions of the PASPGP-6, including terms and conditions specific to each listed category of activity. - 2.
+All activities authorized under PASPGP-5 where the verification did not expire prior to June 30, 2021, are eligible for reauthorization by the PASPGP-6 provided all terms, conditions, limits, and best management practices identified and required by PASPGP-6 are met.
+This includes compliance with all special conditions attached to the original PASPGP-5 verification. - 3.
+Unauthorized activities may receive After-The-Fact (ATF) authorization under the PASPGP-6 as appropriate.
+Any application for ATF authorization will follow the applicable Non-Reporting or Reporting review process. - 4.
+For projects where permittee responsible compensatory mitigation is required, and the combined impacts of the project and the compensatory mitigation exceed the PASPGP-6 eligibility thresholds the impacts associated with the compensatory mitigation may be authorized through use of Nationwide Permit (NWP) 27 by the Corps provided the proposed compensatory mitigation meets the terms and conditions of NWP 27, and the remaining work may be authorized by PASPGP-6 provided the work meets the other eligibility criteria.
+For applications proposing compensatory mitigation through use of a Mitigation Bank or In-lieu Fee Program, impacts associated with construction of the Mitigation Bank or In-lieu Fee site are not included when calculating the PASPGP-6 eligibility threshold.

-Part III - Categories of Activities Authorized by PASPGP-7:
+Part III - Categories of Activities Authorized by PASPGP-6:

-A. Non-Reporting Activities:
+A. Non-Reporting Activities

-The following activities (Part III D. 1 through 31, below) are authorized by PASPGP-7 without notification to the applicable Corps District, provided the proposed regulated activities comply with the Non-Reporting thresholds in Part III B below and all terms, conditions, limits, best management practices, and processing procedures identified and required by PASPGP-7.
+The following activities (1 through 30, below) are authorized by the PASPGP-6 without notification to the applicable Corps District, provided the proposed regulated activities comply with all terms, conditions, limits, best management practices, and processing procedures identified and required by the PASPGP-6.

-B. Non-Reporting Thresholds:
+Non-Reporting Thresholds

-A project shall be Non-Reporting to the Corps when the overall project impacts (i.e., non-linear single and complete project or total linear project) to waters of the United States, including jurisdictional wetlands, results in:
+The overall project, including direct and/or indirect impacts to waters of the United States, including jurisdictional wetlands, results in no more than: